NaturalSelectionLabs/RSS3-Social-Notifier-Snap/packages/snap/README.md

 Permissionless, no registration required.

-For more information on MetaMASK Snap: <https://metamask.io/snaps/>
+For more information on MetaMask Snap: <https://metamask.io/snaps/>